If you don’t have much credit history or need to improve your score, there are many ways to go about this.

 Here are a few of the notable features that make Kikoff stand out:

 Kikoff can help people who otherwise wouldn’t qualify for a credit card.
 The Kikoff Credit Account is a revolving line of credit that functions similarly to a credit card.
 It has a $750 credit limit that you can draw against to make purchases.
 Once you pay your balance off, you can reuse the funds.
-Note that all purchases must be made through the Kikoff store, which has a few disadvantages that we will get back to.
+Note that all purchases must be made through the Kikoff store, which has a few disadvantages.
+You cannot use the $750 to make practical everyday purchases like groceries.

 READ MORE: Insufficient credit or no credit score: What’s the difference?